-However, if you’ve ever actually tried adding games into your lessons, you might have seen another side to this equation.
+However, if you’ve ever actually tried adding games to your lessons, you might have seen another side to this equation.

 Music theory games also take time away from your lesson…and if you’re not careful, that won’t feel like time well spent.